Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 In this blog post we will look at section 3 “How do we communicate between our data / services”

-As we mentioned several times before, using 2 way (synchronous) communication between our services causes hard coupling and other annoyances:
+As we mentioned several times before, using 2 way (synchronous) communication between our services causes tight coupling on multiple levels and it’s something we should try to minimize because:

-- It also results in contractual-, data- and functional coupling as well as high latency due to network communication
+- It results in contractual-, data– and functional/behavioural coupling as well as higher latency due to network communication

-- Layered coupling (persistence is not always in the same service )
+- Layered coupling, because persistence is not always in the same service that uses the data and contains the logic

-- Temporal coupling (our service can not operate if it is unable to communicate with the services it depends upon)
+- Temporal coupling, because our service can not operate if it is unable to communicate with the services it depends upon

-- The fact that our service depends on other services, undermines its autonomy and makes it more unreliable
+- The fact that our service depends directly on other services, undermines its autonomy and makes it less reliable

 - All of this results in the need for complex logic compensation due to the lack of reliable messaging and transactions.